 This ended Aaron Burr’s career as a public man, but not his ambitions or his thirst for revenge, which now came together to form the raciest chapter in his history.
-He struck first at his New York, nemesis, Alexander Hamilton.
+He struck first at his New York nemesis, Alexander Hamilton.
 Denied the vice-presidency by Jefferson, Burr threw his hat into the ring for the governorship of New York in the spring of 1804.
 He lost, and he blamed Hamilton for it.
 Sending Hamilton a letter which claimed that Hamilton had defamed him during the campaign, Burr demanded “a prompt and unqualified acknowledgment or denial of the use of any” defamatory “expressions.”
-Hamilton refused to reply, and on the grounds that “political opposition can never absolve gentlemen from the necessity of a rigid adherence to the laws of honor,” Burr formally challenged him to a duel.
+Hamilton refused to reply because “political opposition can never absolve gentlemen from the necessity of a rigid adherence to the laws of honor.”
+Burr formally challenged him to a duel.

-Hamilton seems scarcely to have been able to credit Burr’s insolence, especially since Hamilton’s own son, Philip, had been killed in a duel only three years earlier.
-They met on July 11, 1804, on the bluffs overlooking the Hudson river at Weehawken.
+Hamilton seemed scarce to have been able to credit Burr’s insolence, especially since Hamilton’s son, Philip, had been killed in a duel only three years earlier.
+They met on July 11, 1804, on the bluffs overlooking the Hudson River at Weehawken.
 Hamilton, as he had announced in advance, fired his pistol into the air; Burr, however, took deliberate aim and hit Hamilton in the right hip, penetrating the liver and striking the spine.
 Alexander Hamilton died at 2 o’clock the next afternoon.

 If Burr expected this to restore his fortunes in the eyes of the republicans, he could not have been more wrong.
 Burr was denounced as an “assassin,” and Burr complained that “all our intemperate and unprincipled Jacobins who have been for Years reviling” Hamilton “as a disgrace to the Country and a pest to Society” are now “the most Vehement in his praise.”
 Even John Adams, who had no reason to love Hamilton, grunted that “no one wished to get rid of Hamilton in that way.”